Ferrari 612 Scaglietti

-The Ferrari 612 Scaglietti (Type F137) ([skaʎˈʎetti]) is an executive 2+2 coupé grand tourer manufactured by Italian automobile manufacturer Ferrari between 2004 and 2010.
-It was designed to replace the smaller 456; its larger size makes it a true 4 seater with adequate space in the rear seats for adults.
+The Ferrari 612 Scaglietti (Type F137) ([skaʎˈʎetti]) is an executive 2+2 coupé grand tourer made by the Italian automobile manufacturer Ferrari between 2004 and 2011.
+It was designed to replace the smaller 456; its larger size makes it a true 4-seater with adequate space in the rear seats for adults.

-The design, especially the large side scallops and the headlights, pays homage to the 375 MM built in 1954 that director Roberto Rossellini had commissioned for his wife, Ingrid Bergman.
+The design, especially the large side scallops and the headlights, pays homage to the 375 MM built in 1954, which director Roberto Rossellini commissioned for his wife, Ingrid Bergman.

-Specifications

 Chassis

 The 612 is Ferrari's second all-aluminium vehicle, the first being the 360 Modena.
 Its space frame, manufactured in collaboration with Alcoa, is made from extrusions and castings of the material, and the aluminium body is then welded on.
 The chassis of the 612 formed the basis of the 599 GTB flagship grand tourer.

 Engine

 The 612 Scaglietti shares its engine with the 575 Superamerica - despite the name's suggestion that it is a six-litre V12 the displacement is actually 5748 cc.
 The engine has a compression ratio of 11:1 and enables the car to attain a top speed of 320 kph and allows it to accelerate from 0–100 km/h (62 mph) in 4 seconds.